 - How We Got Here: The manga basically explains the events that lead up to the first scene in The Red Spectacles and ends as Kōichi, Washio and Sōichirō escape to the docks.

 - Last Stand: The Kerberos riot for the entire unit.
-After the unit fails in its coup attempt, the remaining members desperately hold out in the Self-Police HQ, though Kōichi, Washio and Sōichirō manage to escape before the JSDF sieges the building.
+After the unit fails in its coup attempt, the remaining members desperately hold out in the Self-Police HQ, though Kōichi, Washio and Sōichirō manage to escape before the JSDF lays sieges on the building.

 - The Revolution Will Not Be Civilized: The Sect recruits people 15-years-old and younger, take hostages, hijack airplanes, etc. to further their own goals.